gayatri2/Movie_Reviews/README.md

 This is a theatre’s website, called NOX Cinemas.

-Technologies used: Html, CSS, JavaScript, Mongo DB.
+Technologies used: Html, CSS, JavaScript, Mongo DB. <br />
 Dependencies are: Node JS, Express JS, mongoose.

 The project is designed as a website, where a user can see the ratings and review of movies which are being shown currently.